cloud-peterjohn/Deploy-LLM-on-Edge-Deivce/ReadMe.md

 5. **Download Model**
 Click "Download" to cache the selected model locally (first download may take several minutes depending on model size)

+6. **Start Chatting**
+Once downloaded, interact with the model through the chat interface with real-time streaming responses.
+Throughput will also be displayed in the web page.

 ## File Structure